 - Spending time in the natural world.

 When contemplating any new commitment, we can ask ourselves:

 - Is it healthy?

 - Will it bring greater joy and peace to my life and the world?

 If it doesn’t fit these criteria, then why do it?
 Living the Tao means living authentically and creatively.

 Following the Tao expands our vision, helping us see ourselves as part of an overarching Oneness, intrinsically connected to nature and one another.
 Social isolation and loneliness are hazardous to our health, associated with a weakened immune system, increased inflammation, high blood pressure, poor sleep quality, eating disorders, metabolic syndrome, and depression. [i]

 We need personal connection.
-Psychologist Barbara Fredrickson has found a powerful healing effect in “micromoments of connectivity,” brief moments of connection with others, not only with close friends and family but with our neighbors, the grocery store clerk or anyone we encounter in daily life.
+Psychologist Barbara Fredrickson has found a powerful healing effect in “micromoments of connectivity,” brief moments of connection with others, not only with close friends and family but with our neighbors, our local farmer or anyone we encounter in daily life.
 A simple smile, eye contact, presence, perhaps a kind word—that’s all it takes.
 These connections bring a surge of positive energy that benefits both people, dramatically improving our health, raising our mood, relieving stress, and reducing inflammation to promote greater physical and emotional well-being. [ii]